-8 Crossfit Exercise's For All Round Fitness
+8 Crossfit Exercise's for All-Around Fitness

-Probably the most well known and recognisable exercise, the Squat is the foundation of many Crossfit and powerlifting workouts.
+Probably the most well known and recognisable exercise, the Squat is the foundation of many Crossfit and power lifting workouts.
 A full body compound movement when performed correctly, the squat will work almost every muscle in the body forming strong Glutes, Quads, Hamstrings and core muscles.
 The Squat has many different variations including the standard Barbell Back Squat, Barbell Front Squat, Hack Squat, Sumo Squat and the infamously difficult Overhead Squat.
 Good form is vitally important when performing weight laden Squat exercise's so beginners starting out are advised to perfect form using Air Squats or low weight back squats before moving on to more advanced or heavier squat movements.
 Watch the video below for tips on using correct Squat form.

 Barbell Thrusters are a great all round exercise for building strength, speed and stamina.
 Lifters begin in the Front Rack position lowering themselves into the lower position of a Front Squat before exploding up into the standing position whilst thrusting the bar above their head.
 The exercise focuses on Leg and Shoulder muscles but like the Squat also works various other muscle groups.
 As the exercise involves holding a weight at the front of your body it's great at working core strength.
 The exercise is usually performed with a low to medium weight and at high intensity, usually incorporated into a workout routine meaning the heart rate is kept high for great cardiovascular benefits.
 Again there are different variations of this exercise including the Dumbell Thruster, Medicine Ball Thruster and Body Weight Thrusters.